OUR TEAM

 Kassie gray, CEO and Founder

 While at Cal, Kassie learned the value of having a strong mental game and was surrounded by amazing, independent women who inspired her to giveback to the game and the community.
-She coached at Cal ID camps and ran clinics for inner city youth in Oakland.
+She coached Cal ID camps and ran clinics for inner city youth in Oakland.
 Kassie graduated in 2004 with a BA in Interdisciplinary Field Studies with a focus in psychology and childhood development.
 She then went onto San Jose State to get her multi subject teaching credential.

 Read More